Iconic San Francisco

 Hui Xiang Chua, 28, Singapore

-The San Francisco Marathon was his first overseas race trip.
+The Biofreeze San Francisco Marathon was her first overseas race trip.

-Hui flew to San Francisco from his home city of Singapore in 2015 just to run The San Francisco Half Marathon.
-It was his second half marathon ever, and his first overseas race trip.
-He said his favorite part was running across the Golden Gate Bridge.
+Hui flew to San Francisco from her home city of Singapore in 2015 just to run The San Francisco Half Marathon.
+It was her second half marathon ever, and her first overseas race trip.
+She said her favorite part was running across the Golden Gate Bridge.
 “Being able to run the majestic and beautiful suspension bridge with so many others amidst the fog made the entire run magical (and less painful),” Hui said.
-He also loved “running in such cool temperatures” and “crossing the finish line alive.”
+She also loved “running in such cool temperatures” and “crossing the finish line alive.”

 Lessons learned through running: “Running has shown me, time and again, that you are what you think you are,” Hui said.
 “Limits are often self-imposed.
 Boundaries can be pushed by putting in hard work, while pain can be overcome through perseverance and by staying positive.
 Running also frees my mind and leads me to appreciate the beauty of nature around me, trivializing my problems.
 Running makes me a stronger, more resilient and happier person.”